-19. Market-based Incentive Type(s) (Must Pass)
+21. Market-based Incentive Type(s) (Must Pass)

-Select the type and sub-type of market-based incentive(s) the QIS includes.
+Select the sub-type of market-based incentive(s) the QIS includes.
 Check all that apply.
-If either "In-kind incentives" or "Other provider market-based incentives" is selected, provide a brief description in the space provided.
+If either "Inkind incentives," "Other provider market-based incentives," or "Other enrollee market-based incentives" is selected, provide a brief description in the space provided.